Legal document

 - claims arising from Customer Content, your APIs, your users, or your third-party integrations.

-To the maximum extent permitted by law, Pipefork's total aggregate liability for all claims relating to the Service will not exceed the greater of:
+For business, professional, development, and commercial users, and to the maximum extent permitted by law, Pipefork's total aggregate liability for all claims relating to the Service will not exceed the amounts paid by you to Pipefork for the Service during the 12 months before the event giving rise to the claim.

 19. Indemnity

-You agree to defend, indemnify, and hold harmless Pipefork and its owners, directors, employees, contractors, and affiliates from claims, damages, losses, liabilities, costs, and expenses arising from:
+If you use the Service on behalf of a business, organization, employer, customer, client, or for professional, development, integration, business, or commercial purposes, you agree to defend, indemnify, and hold harmless Pipefork and its owners, directors, employees, contractors, and affiliates from claims, damages, losses, liabilities, costs, and expenses arising from:

 - your Customer Content;